 In 2010-11, Johnson returned to the University of Minnesota women's hockey staff after a six-year hiatus.
 Johnson spent six seasons coaching at Bethel University from 2004-10, including three years as the men's hockey head coach.
 Along with his men's hockey responsibilities, he was also the men's and women's golf coach and prior to that, was the soccer coach where he earned MIAC Coach of the Year honors.

 In his first year as the men's hockey head coach, Johnson guided the Royals to a 16-7-2 overall record and an 11-4-1 mark in the MIAC.
 At the helm of Royal hockey, he posted a career record of 37-35-3 and 26-21-1 within conference play.
 As an assistant coach, Johnson helped the team to its first-ever MIAC regular season championship in 2006-07.
 The Royals followed with their first-ever playoff title and advanced to the NCAA national tournament in 2007.
 While Johnson was associated with Bethel, the team was a playoff contender each year.

 Johnson was an assistant women's coach at Minnesota for five years as he aided the Gophers to two national championships in 2000 and 2004.
 Like his current role, Johnson primarily worked with the Gopher defensemen.
-Coaching some of the nation's best blue liners, Courtney Kennedy and Ronda Curtin were top-three Patty Kazmaier finalists and first-team All-Americans.
-Both Kennedy, Curtin and Winny Brodt were all named the WCHA Defensive Players of the Year during his tenure.
-Also in Johnson's span with the Gophers, Minnesota made three trips to the NCAA Frozen Four in 2002, 2003 and 2004 and won WCHA titles in 2002 and 2004.
+He coached some of the nation's best blue liners as Courtney Kennedy and Ronda Curtin were top-three Patty Kazmaier finalists and first-team All-Americans.
+Kennedy, Curtin and Winny Brodt were all named the WCHA Defensive Players of the Year during his tenure.
+Also in Johnson's span with the Gophers, Minnesota made three trips to the NCAA Frozen Four (2002, 2003 and 2004) and won WCHA titles in 2002 and 2004.

 Johnson At A Glance